Edible Garden Trail – Garden Host FAQs

 Do I have to let people use my toilet?

-No. We direct all ticketholders to use the nearest public toilet.
-All you need to do is provide direction on where the nearest one is from your garden.
+No. We direct all ticket-holders to use the nearest public toilet.
+We will provide directions but you may need to provide directions on the day on where the nearest one is from your garden.

 Can I sell food, drinks and other goods?